sanchitram1/football-party/README.md

 `python main.py`

-dumps out the `output.csv`
+dumps out `output.csv` and `winners.csv`

 > Note that `contributed` is ideally how we'd track whether someone is eligible.
 But since, the scope of this one is the last two rounds, it's a bit more complicated (gotta track who contributed last round as well).
+For now, the `from` and `to` timestamps work

 ## Improvements

 - add predictions to the frame
 - make this a frame
+- historical records of who won what